kazeulo/TUKIB/README.md

 2. Install the dependencies by running `npm install` in the project directory.
 3. Start the development server by running `npm start`.
 4. Open your browser and go to [http://localhost:3000](http://localhost:3000) to see the app in action.
+5. For backend, navigate to the backend folder.
+Install the dependencies by running `npm install`.
+Start the backend server with node server.js.
+6. For chatbot, navigate to Lira Chatbot folder.
+Run rasa run --enable-api --cors "*" to start the Rasa server.
+In a separate terminal window, run rasa run actions to start the action server.

 ### How to Contribute